|

 With six large private hospitals serving international patients and a

-one of its most important economic assets, along with engineering,
+as one of its most important economic assets, along with

-information technology, and film. (“Bollywood” is king in India, and
+engineering, information technology, and film. (“Bollywood” is king

-any hospital visitor with a television will be treated to some lively
+in India, and any hospital visitor with a television will be treated

-and colorful cinematic productions.)
-Mumbai is India’s New York,
+to some lively and colorful cinematic productions.)
+Mumbai is

-bristling with commercial activity and cultural diversity, extreme in
+India’s New York, bristling with commercial activity and cultural

 Mumbai is headquarters to two large, multi-specialty hospitals,